 - If due to the occurrence of the mentioned case (c), a guest requests to cancel an existing booking, Prestige will grant to the guest a rebate value equivalent to 80% of the Cancellation Fee on the thus cancelled future booking with Prestige.
 Note: Guest will have to provide Prestige with a written and legitimate validation of this case, before becoming eligible for this rebate value.

 - If due to the occurrence of the mentioned case (d), a guest requests to cancel an existing booking, Prestige will grant to the guest a rebate value equivalent to 50% of the Cancellation Fee on the thus cancelled future booking with Prestige.

 - This rebate value can then be used by the guest to make any new booking with Prestige for the same accommodation, within one (1) year after the date on which the rebate was granted.

 Supplemental Information 1.

 Related to the coronavirus, travelers can also be involuntarily impeded from traveling, for example, because of an issued doctor’s instruction to refrain from travel, or because their employer won’t allow it, or because the traveler must adhere to a preventive self-quarantine or isolation.

 On the other hand, at a personal level, some travelers may voluntarily choose to take self-impeding precautionary measures, for example by choosing to cancel their travel plans entirely without imminent official reasons or even choosing not to leave their home at all, or because they want to avoid any risk of becoming infected – for instance – when they are underway to Aruba.

-In any case, the standard Cancellation Fee remains applicable and the Guests are then granted the indicated (partial) rebate value corresponding to either of the above-described cases (c) or (d).
+In both cases, the standard Cancellation Fee remains applicable and the Guests are then granted the indicated (partial) rebate value corresponding to either of the above-described cases (c) or (d).